Evel Pie

 Evel Knievel memorabilia above the bar at Evel Pie.

 Evel Pie is a pizzeria in Las Vegas, Nevada in the United States.
 The restaurant is named after Evel Knievel and features memorabilia related to the entertainer.
 The motto of the restaurant is "Live Hard, Ride Fast, Eat Pizza."
 Evel Pie made international news after introducing a chapulines (grasshopper) pizza.

 History

-Evel Pie was conceived and created by Branden Powers, who collaborated with Kelly Knievel, Evel Knievel’s son, to develop the restaurant.
-The venue was developed in partnership with hospitality group High Horse Entertainment.
+Evel Pie was conceived and created by the Lev Food Group, who collaborated with Kelly Knievel, Evel Knievel’s son, to develop the restaurant.
 It opened in 2016.

 Cuisine and beverages

 Evel Pie serves New York-style pizza.
 The menu includes classic cheese and pepperoni pizzas, as well as specialty pizzas including "Balls to the Wall" made with meatballs and gravy, a pizza with rattlesnake jalapeńo sausage, and Hog Heaven, a pizza with barbecue sauce, smoked mozzarella, fontina, pulled pork, bacon, and red onions.
 There is also a white pizza, without tomato sauce, named after Barry White.
 The restaurant also offers house-made meatballs topped with tomato sauce.
 In 2019, Evel Pie introduced a chapulines (grasshopper) pizza named "The Canyon Hopper."
 The pizza was created after countless grasshoppers swarmed Las Vegas, triggering the weather radar to report it as a storm.

 The restaurant has a full bar and serves inexpensive beer, including Schiltz and Hamm's.